-You can add notes and your own photos or videos.
-You could use the notes during planning to add website or hours information (if it’s not already in the listing), or as a place to write notes on the go as you visit places.
+Customize your map even more by adding notes, photos, or videos.
+Use the notes during planning to add website or hours information (if it’s not already in the listing), or as a place to write notes on the go as you visit places.
 If I hear about the location from a particular website, I usually add that link and what was noted in the article about the location (e.g., it’s a great sunset spot, which dish on the menu is recommended) so I can reference it later.

 You can plan your route by creating a layer with directions.

 When I traveled to Burlington, Vermont, I wanted to see the length of the bike trail on the map, so I used the directions feature to show the whole route.
 (Check out the Burlington travel guide for an example of the trip planning map I created that includes the bike path route.)
 And while I haven’t done this yet, you could also use Google My Maps to plan a road trip itinerary for a longer adventure.

 It’s highly customizable.

 Don’t mind me while I swoon over the color coding and organization options over here.
 Use custom icons, layers, and colors so it’s easy to see what things are at a glance.
 For example, you can use a coffee cup icon for all the cafes you add, a bed icon for hotels, and a swimming icon for beaches.
 You can also use layers in many different ways, such as one layer for each day of your trip or one layer for each category (like dining, lodging, and things to do).